 Retcon: In the early trailers, Kim Jong-un was portrayed very differently, since the real life Kim did not have an official picture yet.
 However, when Kim Jong-un was finally officially revealed in the media, his actor had to be replaced in the site's trailers, which was justified in any case.

 Sequel Hook: The game ends with the European Union thinking about helping out America, but the occupation still continues in a "The Battle is Won, The War Goes On"-type deal.
 A sequel has been confirmed by THQ despite closure of the game's developer.
-Crytek Uk now owns Homefront and are developing 2.
+Crytek now owns Homefront and its UK division is developing developing the second installment.

 Shown Their Work: The game developer team actually consulted with an former CIA field agent with Korean ancestry to paint the backstory on how North Korea becomes a military superpower.